Code of Practice for Research Degree Candidature and Supervision 2024-25

 Ongoing responsibilities

-• to provide advice and guidance as necessary on the planning and development of the research programme and standard of work expected, recognising that some research students may require additional support.
-Such advice and guidance will include reference to literature and sources, research methods and techniques, academic integrity including avoidance of plagiarism, research ethics and governance, issues of copyright, intellectual property and health and safety;
+- to provide advice and guidance as necessary on the planning and development of the research programme and standard of work expected, recognising that some research students may require additional support.
+Such advice and guidance will include reference to literature and sources, research methods and techniques, academic responsibility and conduct (including avoidance of plagiarism), research ethics and governance, issues of copyright, intellectual property and health and safety;

 Responsibilities in the latter stage of supervision

-• to ensure that, where a research student is unable to submit a thesis within the required time (or funding period), a timely and reasoned request for extension of candidature is made in line with the Regulations Governing Special Considerations and Suspension of Candidature for Postgraduate Research Students;
+- to ensure that, where a research student is unable to submit a thesis within the required time (or funding period), a timely and reasoned request for extension of candidature is made in line with the Regulations Governing Special Considerations and Pause in Study for Postgraduate Research Students;

-• to ensure arrangements are made for examination of the research student including the nomination of examiners in accordance with Faculty and University policy;
+- to ensure that arrangements are made for examination of the research student including the nomination of examiners in accordance with Faculty and University policy;

-• to ensure any additional examination arrangements are made for research students with a disability (see section 22 of this Code (Examination: The viva voce));
+- to ensure that any additional examination arrangements are made for research students with a disability (see section 22 of this Code (Examination: The viva voce));

 Unavailability of a supervisor